Random Climbing Stories

 To complicate the situation,

-the rope had gotten caught on an outcrop and I had told my belayer to
+the rope had gotten caught on an outcrop,

-start letting rope out so I could proceed up.
+requiring me to tell my belayer to start letting rope out so I could

 I told him to prepare for a real fall.